pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~Create a basic menu so you can at least load different levels for testing stuff out~~

 - Make an actually good menu (what does a good menu look like?)
+- Maybe move to a menu where you select with a cursor instead of letters because they're pretty gross-looking?

 # Meta

 - ~~__NO__ Contemplate two-player idea for all games?
 Player 2 as sled?
 Player 2 as missing woman?
 Player 2 as Balthazar?~~

+- Try out more detailed instructions (they could potentially even look like Atari style instructions?)

 # Citizen Kane (Rosebud)